D4vRAM369/ThreadsVault/README.md

 - Video extraction is still limited compared to image/OCR support.
 - OCR quality depends on the source image quality and text clarity.
 - Just extract one picture for post (if you want extract more than one, share the picture as a post and mix it with original one).
+- Importing backups from ThreadsVault Desktop is not yet supported (Desktop → Android); this will be resolved in a future version.

 ## Tech stack